pret/pokered/FEATURES.md

 - Smarter trainers will favor using priority moves if you're faster than them
 - Smarter trainers will favor using draining moves like Mega Drain when they're at low health
 - Smarter trainers will use MIRROR MOVE if it results in a move that is super effective
+- Smarter trainers will favor 4x super effective moves even more than normal super effective moves
 - Expert trainers will favor using healing moves like recover when they're at low health
 - Expert trainers will heavily favor using dream eater if you're asleep
 - Expert trainers will try to apply statuses if you don't have one